deriggi/RUNorthArcPy/README.md

 ## 2 - Add a field to the parcel shapefile
 Use the add field button to add a blank field and default it to -1

-## 3 - Run the python script to modify the new field
+## 3 - Modify the python script to work with your system

+  modify the shapefile path, the sql data source, and the primary key namme

 [field modifier code] (https://github.com/deriggi/RUNorthArcPy/blob/master/advanced/pkattacher.py)